 By the late 1980s, a four-lane facility from I-405 in Renton to SR 161 in Puyallup was complete.
 However construction of the lower Puyallup Valley portion was delayed due to uncertainty over property ownership within the Puyallup Indian Reservation and lack of funding.
 Consequently, SR 167 was routed onto River Road from SR 161 to Interstate 5.

-As a result of this analysis, WSDOT, in cooperation with the Federal Highway Administration (FHWA), is developing the SR 167 Extension project.
+As a result of this analysis, WSDOT, in cooperation with the Federal Highway Administration (FHWA), is developing the SR 167 Completion project.

 Environmental Impact Statement (EIS)

 An EIS, documenting the project’s environmental effects, is required under Federal and State law.
 In 1990, FHWA selected the SR 167 extension as a pilot project for a two-tiered EIS.
 Tiering allowed WSDOT to identify a preferred corridor (Tier I) before moving forward with more detailed analysis of corridor design (Tier II).

 WSDOT began the Tier I EIS in 1990 to evaluate several corridor alternatives and select a preferred alternative.
 The Final Tier I EIS, approved by FHWA in 1999, identified the corridor alternative that best met the purpose and need of the project.
 This corridor has the support of project stakeholders.

 Following the completion of the Tier I EIS, WSDOT began work on the Tier II EIS to identify the preferred design within the selected corridor.
 The design office developed the project footprint to current design standards, preliminary profiles, ramp alignments, drainage facilities, high-occupancy vehicle (HOV) considerations and interchange options.
 In February 2003, WSDOT distributed a Draft EIS based on the preliminary design of the project.
 The Tier II Final EIS was published in December 2006.